younatics/YNSearch/README.md

 [younatics 🇰🇷](http://younatics.github.io)

 ## License
-YNDropDownMenu is available under the MIT license.
+YNSearch is available under the MIT license.
 See the LICENSE file for more info.